High order moment model for polydisperse evaporating sprays towards interfacial geometry: Numerical results

 \section{Numerical results}

 This section is dedicated to some representative test-cases and analysis of numerical results, to verify the robustness and the accuracy of the proposed numerical schemes.
-In the first part, we test the new evaporation algorithm in the case of $d^2$ law with $\KEvap=1$ for two different initial conditions.
-A complementary evaporation test in the case of non constant evaporation rate is given in Appendix \ref{app:linear-evaporation}.
+In the first part, we test the new evaporation algorithm in the case of $d^2$ law with $\EvapRate(\Sd)=-\KEvap=-1$ for two different initial conditions.
+A complementary evaporation test in the case of $\EvapRate(\Sd)=-(1+0.5\Sd)$ is also presented to test the algorithm accuracy with a non constant evaporation rate.
 The second part focuses on two cases of transport in $1D$.
-First, we test the accuracy of the kinetic schemes dedicated to the transport.
-Second, a critical case of a $\delta$-shock is performed to evaluate the robustness of the schemes.
-Finally, a 2D case of an evaporating spray in the presence of a steady gas field, given by Taylor-Green vortices, is presented, in order to qualify the robustness and accuracy of the method compared to EMSM.\\
+First, we test the accuracy of the kinetic finite volume schemes dedicated to the transport.
+Second, a critical case of a $\delta$-shock is performed to evaluate the robustness of these schemes.
+Finally, a 2D case of an evaporating spray in the presence of a steady gaseous flow field, given by Taylor-Green vortices, is presented, in order to qualify the robustness and accuracy of the method compared to EMSM with its original numerical schemes \cite{massot2010,kah12}.